slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 ```
 {:data-add-copy-button='true'}

-### Provide Node IPs
+### Node IPs

-Specify the IPv4 and IPv6 addresses for the node.
+Specify the IPv4 and IPv6 addresses for the Master Node.
 For example:

 ```shell
 IPV4_ADDR=192.168.0.3